SamFredrickson/Time-Tracker/README.md

 ## Console

-Personally speaking, console is more comfortable way to manipulate tasks.
+Personally, console is more comfortable way to manipulate tasks.

 **If you didn't read Menu guide above i strongly recommend to do it, because console commands will show you main interface components we described before.**